Wallet Basics: Keys and Addresses

 - Learn me a bitcoin: Keys and Addresses

-With your newly created keys and addresses you can create, sign and submit transactions to learn about Transactions: UTxO and Metadata ➡️
+With your newly created keys and addresses you can build, sign and submit transactions to learn about Transactions: UTxO and Metadata ➡️